teddyrendahl/HXRSnD/docs/source/calibrating_delay_scans.rst

 positional instability of the beam at the sample.
 To address this, ``delay`` has several methods to characterize and correct the scan.

+.. warning:: The functionality described here has not been commissioned, and
+             should be used with caution.

 Characterizing Beam Instability
 ===============================